Fuocartex/music2scene/README.md

 # 📦 3.
 Install requirements

 WARNING!!
-The requirements file is for running CPU which is strongly discouraged as the program is very slow at generating images so the real-time part is no longer synchronized.
+The requirements file is for running on CPU which is strongly discouraged as the program is very slow at generating images so the real-time part is no longer synchronized.

-To run it on GPU, manually install torch with CUDA and the versions of the libraries indicated in requiremente_exact (not via file since they are new versions not recognized).
+To run it on GPU, manually install torch with CUDA and the versions of the libraries indicated in requirements_exact (not via file since they are new versions not recognized).

-pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121

-The live show is implemented for windows it may not work in different system.
-In the google drive link in the folder output ther is a video of how it works.
+The live show is implemented for windows it may not work on different systems.
+In the google drive link in the folder output there is a video of how it works.

 ```bash
 pip install -r requirements.txt